elucian/bee/syntax/structure.md

 * only one accept is used for one aspect;
 * only one return is used for one aspect;

-## Data types

-Bee define basic types, composite types and collections.
-These types can be used to declare constants or create variables or parameters for aspects and rules.
-Composite types can have members of different types while collections can have several members of same type.

-Users can define sub-types and super-types using symbol "<:" and a _type descriptor_.
-User types will inherit all rules of the original type and can have additional rules.

-Bee is not object oriented.
-It has objects but do not have polymorphism.
-Instead, one object can have rules and it can be extended using mix-ins.
-You can not add new attributes to an existing type.

 **Read next:** [Syntax Overview](overview.md)